-What ever happened to Yes, it could only happen in the com-
+What ever happened to Yes it could only happen in the com-

 .
-The Amiga Ranger: Critery this really is going back a bit!
+The Amiga Ranger: Critery this really is going back a bit!.
 Those of you who bought Amiga A1000s (fine machine, I owned one myself) will probably remember reading about this so-called super Amiga about three years ago.
 The machine boasted an impressive specification: 68020, a 25 Mhz clock speed, Sprite magnification in hardware and a whole host of other wonderful features.
 It seems that the machine was dropped in favour of the current A2000.

 Amiga Gauntlet: OK US Gold, you advertised the damned thing for months but nothing ever came of it.
 What do you intend doing about it?
-Oh, you're going to release staggering 40 Mhz. · Microlllusions' MusicX: 'Come on Activision/Mediagenic (delete as appropriate), Amina MIDI musicians have been waiting
+Oh, you're going to release

 Gauntlet 2?
+Seems logical.

-Seems logical. .
-The Amiga ParSec board: Elmtech Research promised both ST and Amiga owners an add on that would give our machines the graphic canabilities of a Quantel Painthox.
-The board boasted a resolution of 1,024 x 1,024 pixels with 16 million colours, all this driven by a mighty 32-bit processor running at a
+.
+The Amiga ParSec board: Elmtech Research promised both ST and Amiga owners an add on that would give our machines the graphic canabilities of a Quantel Paintbox.
+The board boasted a resolution of 1,024 x 1,024 pixels with 16 million colours, all this driven by a mighty 32-bit processor running at a staggering 40 Mhz.